City University of New York, Hunter College

 If you would like to continue the lessons we can then expand your skills using Adobe Photoshop and/or Lightroom.
 You will learn the methods of organizing and editing your digital images as well as enhancing, color correcting, create unique effects and printing your photographs.

 Whether you use a digital SLR or pocket-sized point and shoot digital camera, you will acquire skills to create photographic images that convey your own unique and artistic ideas.
 I’ve been involved in photography professionally for over twenty years.
 I started as freelance photographer and later became staff photographer for McGraw-Hill Companies.
 I produced and photographed the majority of McGraw-Hill's image needs for their Education Division.
-I
+I photographed a variety of subjects from kids, portraits, still-life, events

 There is a two hour minimum for lessons.